Office Hours: Monday to Friday 9:00am – 5:00pm

 How Extensive Can Repairs Go?

+While timber floors can withstand a lot, they’re not invincible.
+But the good news is that many types of damage can be repaired, and your floors can continue to shine and add character to your home.
 The extent to which timber floor repairs can bring your floors back to life depends on several factors:

 1. The Type of Timber: Different timber species have varying levels of durability and repairability.
 Hardwoods like oak and maple tend to hold up well to repair, while softer timbers may be more challenging.